What is in this leaflet

 Taking more than the recommended dose will not provide an additional benefit.

-It is also recommended that you take a daily multivitamin supplement containing vitamins A, D and E.
+It is also recommended that you take a daily multivitamin supplement containing vitamins A, D E and K.

 Use by people under 18 years of age is not recommended except on medical advice.